 Speaking of segues… Both harboiled detective fiction and cyberpunk take stabs at the dangers of commercialism, materialism, and uncontrolled capitalism in their own ways.
 The former might make a caricature of the greedy, rich wife as the femme fatale, while the latter goes big with mega-corporations controlling every aspect of day-to-day life.
 It was arguably dangerous to explore these themes in the 1940s and 1950s in America, so your hardboiled authors had to be subtle.
 But in the post-McCarthyism America of the 1980s, cyberpunk authors turned these quiet grumblings into an outright rebellion, if only on the page.

 Dames.
 Broads.
 That piece of work that walked into my office with legs that kept going and eyes that could melt any frozen heart.
-It would be hard to dig into either hardboiled detective fiction or cyberpunk without finding a female character that’s central to the story.
-Sometimes they are the protagonist (such as Major Motoko Kusanagi from Ghost in the Shell, pictured above), but more often they are not.
-Sometimes they’re the ones hiring the detective, or they need saved, or they’re the villain.
-Usually they’re a badass, and they might even turn out being the one to save the day.
+It would be hard to dig into either hardboiled detective fiction or cyberpunk without finding a woman who is central to the story.
+Sometimes, they are the protagonist (such as Major Motoko Kusanagi from Ghost in the Shell, pictured above).
+In other cases, they’re the ones hiring the detective, or they need saved, or they are the villain.
+Usually a badass, they sometimes are the one to save the day.
 Either way, from the sultry femme fatalle to the action on the side, there’s going to be a woman playing a big role.